Eye Safety for College Students

 Be Mindful of Smartphone Usage

 Smartphones and tablets are becoming increasingly popular study aids for students.
 However, phones in particular can have some adverse effects on your eyes.
-Those smaller screens require you to get much close in order to properly focus on them.
+Those smaller screens require you to get much closer in order to properly focus on them.

 Not only that, but they can go just about anywhere with you, keeping you from giving your eyes much-needed breaks from digital screens.
 Simply being more mindful about your phone use can help give your eyes a break.